Industrial Water Management

 The CMS mandate to address Legionella risk, released June 2017, broadly stated that the minimum expectation for facilities is to conduct a risk assessment to identify and minimize Legionella and other opportunistic waterborne pathogens such as Pseudomonas, Acinetobacter, Burkholderia, Stenotrophomonas, nontuberculous mycobacteria, and fungi.
 This is a great starting point, as you should be working to address as many harmful pathogens as possible with your approach to reduce risk and liability.

 Because of Legionella’s infamy for its connection with the widely broadcasted Legionnaires’ disease, it often is the focal point of risk mitigation planning and rightly so.
-As leading water treatment manufacturers, LiquiTech offers a multi-barrier approach is designed to address the greatest number of waterborne pathogens, from cysts and amoebas to bacteria and viruses.
+As leading water treatment manufacturers, LiquiTech offers a multi-barrier approach designed to address the greatest number of waterborne pathogens, from cysts and amoebas to bacteria and viruses.
 Most waterborne bacteria have similar thresholds for tolerance of different mitigation technologies, and can be wiped out using a range of products, which is the thought process behind our approach to industrial water purification systems.
 The short answer to the larger question is that if you address the biggest offenders correctly, you will be getting rid of most of your problem.

 Fill in your information below to speak with our water safety specialists.